MariaBarros/rino-ski-code-challenge/README.md

 ### New features in this version
-1. Jumps: The skier jumps just for fun but if the skier jumps over a ramp, the player obtains 100 points extra.
+1. Jumps: The skier jumps just for fun but if the skier jumps over ramps or stones, the player obtains 100 points extra.
 2. Speed: The speed grows along the time.
 Skier is getting faster as the game progresses.
 3. Feed the hungry Rhino.
 When the skier skys for too long, a yeti appears and catch the skier for eating.
 4. Score.
 The score is stored using localStorage allowing that this data persists across browser refreshes.